hardtme/DrivePlotR/README.md

 1. Load `DrivePlotR` and make drive data available in the `R` session.
-    We have made non-sensitive drives from a naturalistic driving study available as part of the `DrivePlotR` package, but any other data with both geographic and temporal data would also be suitable.
+    We have made non-sensitive drives from a naturalistic driving study available as part of the `DrivePlotR` package, but any other data with both geographic and temporal components would also be suitable.

 ``` r
 library(DrivePlotR)